Where to Find Bookkeeping Services for Your Small Business

 Look Online

-Search for bookkeeping and accounting services for small businesses and see if any nearby companies come up in your area.
+Do an online search for bookkeeping and accounting services for small businesses and see if any nearby companies come up.

-Thanks to technology, the bookkeeping company you ultimately choose does not HAVE TO BE local.
-In fact, you may find better pricing from an accounting company outside your local area.
-However, if you do feel it’s important to have a partner in your backyard, do an online search to see what bookkeeping companies are based in your city.
+Thanks to technology, the bookkeeping company you ultimately choose does not HAVE to be local.
+In fact, you may find better pricing from an accounting company outside your area.
+However, if you do feel it’s important to have a partner in your backyard, search online to see what bookkeeping companies are based in your city or town.

 Most importantly, check to make sure they are legitimate: